Post Office Monthly Income Scheme

 Best ForRegular monthly income seekersFlexible tenure and higher rates

-Tip: Choose MIS if you need guaranteed monthly income for expenses.
-Choose FD if you want flexibility in tenure and potentially higher interest rates.
-Both are safe investment options.
+Tip: Choose MIS if you need guaranteed monthly income.
+Choose FD if you want flexibility in tenure and potentially higher rates.

-Important Clarification: When comparing "FD vs MIS", note that Post Office MIS is 100% government-backed with zero risk, unlike Mutual Fund Monthly Income Schemes (MF-MIS) which invest in equities and carry market risk.
-This calculator is for Post Office MIS only, which is as safe as FD.
+Important Clarification: Post Office MIS is 100% government-backed with zero risk, unlike Mutual Fund Monthly Income Schemes which invest in equities and carry market risk.

 MIS Calculator FAQs